elauven/lexorank/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain LexoRank Generator Library's quality
+- Maintain Lexorank Generator Library's quality
 - Fix problems that are important to users
 - Engage the community in working toward the best possible product